GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/README.md

 1. If there is a foreign key constraint on a table - and due to unordered processing by Dataflow - the child table record comes before the parent table record and it fails with foreign key constraint violation in case of insertion or parent record get processed before the child record in case of deletion.
 2. Intermittent connection error when communicating with the source database.
-3. There could also be some intermittent errors from Spanner like deadline exceeded due a temporary resource impact.
+3. There could also be some intermittent errors from Spanner like deadline exceeded due a temporary resource unavailability .
 4. Other SpannerExceptions - which are marked for retry
 5. In addition, there is a possibility of severe errors that would require manual intervention.Example a manual schema change.